 - In a bus, don’t put your day bag above your head or below your seat.
 The best is to keep it on your knee or against the wall

 - Don’t be wasted alone – Classic one

 - Touristy areas can be more dangerous at night

 - Subscribe to travel insurance

 Brittany (LeavingGringolandia) lived in different cities of Colombia.
 She wrote a cool article about the safety in Colombia.

 There are many volunteering programs in Colombia.
 I would recommend you to avoid the south near the border with Ecuador and the Orinoquia Region (east of Colombia).
 The government has less power and control in those areas.

 35. Backpacking in Colombia as a Solo Female Traveler

 I’m seeing and receiving many questions about this topic.
 And oh my gosh I’ve read some colossal bullshit answers – The kind which makes you laugh and being sad at the same time.

-Yes, ladies, you can be backpacking in Colombia and going out in the streets after dark.
+Yes, ladies, you can solo travel in Colombia and going out in the streets after dark.
 And you will meet many Colombians who want to bring your home at night for extra safety- And it will be for this purpose only.